-The above-referred approaches are fraught with problems.
-For example, independent inventors have difficulty creating and testing inventions based on complex technologies like biotechnology, software development, and nanotechnology.
-Moreover, filing a regular patent application can be a tedious task and may prove costly if you use an attorney.
+So what can you do?
+Filing a regular patent application can be a tedious task and may prove costly if you use an attorney.

-The solution: Filing a Provisional Patent App
+The solution: Filing a Provisional Patent App (PPA)

 Congress offers inventors another option like filing a provisional patent application on the invention (PPA).
 A PPA is a way for an investor to claim pending patent status for 12 months.
 However, it requires a fraction of the time and costs of a regular application for a patent.